Dallas Ebola patient vomited outside apartment on way to hospital

 Texas officials said health workers who took care of the patient had so far tested negative for the virus and there were no other suspected cases in the state.
 Texas Governor Rick Perry told a news conference he was confident the virus would be contained, as did other officials.

-Ebola spreads through contact with bodily fluids such as blood or saliva, which health experts say limits its potential to infect others, unlike airborne diseases.
-Still, the long window of time before patients exhibit signs of infection, such as fever, vomiting and diarrhea, means an infected person can travel without detection.

-While past outbreaks killed as many as 90 percent of victims, the current epidemic's fatality rate has averaged about 50 percent in West Africa.
+While past outbreaks of Ebola killed as many as 90 percent of victims, the current epidemic's fatality rate has averaged about 50 percent in West Africa.

 The patient arrived in Texas on Sept.
 20, and first sought treatment six days later, according to the U.S. Centers for Disease Control.
 The Liberian government said that the man showed no signs of fever or other symptoms of Ebola when he left the country on Sept.
 19.

-A Liberian official said the man traveled through Brussels to the United States.
-United Airlines said in a statement that the man took one of its flights from Brussels to Washington Dulles Airport, where he changed planes to travel to Dallas-Fort Worth.
+A Liberian official said the man travelled through Brussels to the United States.
+United Airlines (UAL.N) said in a statement that the man took one of its flights from Brussels to Washington Dulles Airport, where he changed planes to travel to Dallas-Fort Worth.

+A spokesman for Brussels Airlines, the only airline to fly direct scheduled services between Brussels and Monrovia, said he could not confirm that the passenger had flown with the company.

+"We also have not been contacted by anyone to tell us to take measures or contact passengers because of an infected passenger travelling with us," spokesman Geert Sciot said.

+Separately on Wednesday, citing a "heightened sense of awareness of Ebola", the Queens Medical Center in Honolulu, Hawaii, said it was treating a patient in isolation.

+"At this time the patient's history and clinical presentation do not appear to be consistent with Ebola and the patient may be diagnosed with a number of conditions other than Ebola," the statement said.

-(Additional reporting by Jon Herskovitz in Austin, Texas; Jeffrey Dastin in New York; Susan Heavey and Alphonso Toweh in Washington; and David Lewis in Dakar; Writing by Grant McCool; Editing by Michele Gershberg, Howard Goller and Lisa Shumaker)
+(Additional reporting by Jon Herskovitz in Austin, Texas, Jeffrey Dastin in New York, Susan Heavey and Alphonso Toweh in Washington, David Lewis in Dakar and Robert-Jan Bartunek; Writing by Grant McCool; Editing by Michele Gershberg and Dominic Evans)